Ira Cruz: As the Music Plays

 In February 2004, Bamboo released their debut album, As the Music Plays.
 The album was certified Double Platinum by the Philippine Association of the Record Industry (PARI).
 A double-disc repackaged edition was released in 2005.

-The first single from the album, "Noypi" (a slang term meaning "Filipino"), was a rock anthem that captivated the hearts of the youth and sparked patriotism in the Philippines.
+The first single from the album, "Noypi" (a slang term meaning "Filipino"), was a hard rock anthem that captivated the hearts of the youth and sparked patriotism in the Philippines.
 The album contains ten tracks, with three in Tagalog, namely: "Noypi", "Hudas", and "Masaya".
 The initial release of the album used a white cover, while a second black-cover release later in the year contained six bonus tracks and three video clips of "Noypi", "Masaya", and "Mr. Clay".

 The album was honored at the AWIT Awards, NU Rock Awards, and MTV Pilipinas Music Awards.
 The Awit Awards honored them as the Best Performance of a New Duo or Group Recording Artists for their performance of "Noypi".
 The song was also honored as Best Rock Recording of the Year and People's Choice Favorite Song of the Year.
 Bamboo received the MTV Award for Favorite New Artist in a Video, Favorite Group Video, and Favorite Song for "Noypi".
 The NU Rock Awards honored the band with the awards for Listener's Choice, Song of the Year, and Band of the Year.
 Mercado was additionally honored as Best Drummer, while Mañalac was recognized as Best Vocalist.